Music software has failed you and here is why

 Mainstage looks feels and acts a lot like Logic Pro.
 While it allows you to easily switch instruments, it uses sends and returns, channel strips and inserts much as you would find in a DAW.

 Ableton looks and feels like a DAW as well, and that is because it is.
 But it is a DAW designed to also perform live.
-In many circumstances, it works well (and it is an essential part of my live rig), but still, it is still locked into a methodology that is rooted and grounded in a recording format.
+In many circumstances, it works well.
+However, it is still locked into a methodology that is rooted and grounded in a recording format.
 It provides liberation from the timeline but is so globally rooted that working your way through a cover set requires jumping through some hoops.

 There are others, and they all bump up on this fundamental issue; most live performance solutions are based on DAWs.
-These programs will never give you the freedom you desire when you perform because, at their very root, they are not meant to give you freedom and flexibility in performance.
+These programs will never give you the freedom you desire when you perform.
+The reason is, at their very root, they are not meant to give you freedom and flexibility in performance.
 They are the wrong tool, and they are working against you.

 The skills required to make them work aren’t part of the musician’s responsibilities nor training, and it results in a generation of musicians who are distracted learning skills unrelated to their craft.

 Put another way, music software has created a knowledge tax.
-If you want to make music digitally, you must invest in understanding how DAWs work, THEN you can get on to making music.
+If you want to make music digitally, first you must invest in understanding how DAWs work.
+THEN you can get on to making music.
 A new and unneeded step before the actual work of making music.

 In this sense, music software has largely failed a community of music makers and forced us to become a hybrid of producers and performers.
-While the accessibility of DAW software has created whole new genres of music and empowered many creators, it has had negative impacts on the process of preparing to perform and actually performing live music.
-It has become more about the set up than about getting to the music-making.
+The accessibility of DAW software has created whole new genres of music and empowered many creators.
+However, it has also negative impacts on the process of preparing to perform and actually performing live music.
+It has become more about the setup than about getting to the music-making.

 Starting over is the first in a series of decisions made by the designers of Gig Performer with performing musicians in mind.

-It is built on a different foundation; one that makes a lot more sense for performing live.
-It is made to be an instrument, rather than a way to capture sound made by an instrument and a performance control center, bringing together every element of your live performance into one simple layout that makes sense to the musical mind.
+It is built on a different foundation.
+One that makes a lot more sense for performing live.
+It is made to be an instrument, rather than a way to capture sound made by an instrument and a performance control center.
+It is bringing together every element of your live performance into one simple layout that makes sense to the musical mind.

 Channel strips aren’t evil, and neither are sends and returns, but they are not part of the history of playing an instrument.
 This configuration has been accidentally adopted from the world of recording.